 You only need a few basic ingredients to make great bulgur wheat, but a few thoughtful choices can take it to the next level.

-Bulgur wheat (fine, medium, coarse, or extra coarse): I’ve tested this method with all types.
-Fine bulgur steams quickly and works well in salads like tabbouleh, while medium and coarse bulgur hold up beautifully in grain bowls and pilafs.
-No need to boil—just add hot water and steam.
+Bulgur Wheat (fine, medium, coarse, or extra coarse): I’ve tested this method with all types.
+Fine bulgur is best soaked in tepid water—no cooking required—which makes it ideal for cold salads like tabbouleh.
+Medium and coarse bulgur hold up beautifully in grain bowls and pilafs, and benefit from steaming or traditional stovetop methods.

 Flat-Leaf Parsley (optional): I love adding chopped parsley for color and brightness, primarily when serving the bulgur as a salad base.